deepakkum21/Java-Spring-Boot-Cheat-Sheet/security.md

 5. Instant: Represents an instantaneous point on the timeline, typically used for machine timestamps.
 6. Duration: Represents a duration of time between two points in time.
 7. Period: Represents a period of time between two dates.
    8.DateTimeFormatter: Formats and parses dates and times.

-Method Reference [::]
+## Method Reference [::]

 - when lambda expression can be replaced with method of some class/object
   - the method should do same thing what lambda was suppose to do [same parameter/return]
 - same but with constructor is constructor reference
   - ClassName::new

+## Filters

+- `Sits in between servlet and Spring application Context`
+- `DelegatingFilterProxy` works as bridge between servlet and Spring application Context.
+-